andrew-hoffman/WDMHDA/README.md

 - Volume control is only implemented for the main mix output and it does nothing on VMWare/Virtualbox
 - Jack detection and retasking is not supported
 - Only initializes the first codec detected on the link (extra codec in laptop docking stations won't work)
 - Freezes, fails to start or outputs horrible noises on a lot of real hardware.
-The combination of Intel audio controller and Realtek codec *MIGHT* work.
 No guarantees.

 Source Code from [Microsoft's driver samples](https://github.com/microsoftarchive/msdn-code-gallery-microsoft/tree/master/Official%20Windows%20Driver%20Kit%20Sample/Windows%20Driver%20Kit%20(WDK)%208.1%20Samples/%5BC%2B%2B%5D-windows-driver-kit-81-cpp/WDK%208.1%20C%2B%2B%20Samples/AC97%20Driver%20Sample/C%2B%2B)